sadhanaavasarala/learning-library/LabGuide200.md

 ![](images/200/step14.png)

-- Select Create **New Configuration** and fill out the form and select Application Cotnainer from the Deployment Target
+- Select Create **New Configuration** and fill out the form and select Application Container from the Deployment Target

 ```